Dave Littlefield: Trading record

-Though he was frequently criticized for some trades that worked out poorly in the long run, Littlefield also managed to acquire the bulk of the Pirates' lineup through trades during his tenure.
-Jason Bay, Freddy Sanchez, Adam LaRoche, José Bautista, and Xavier Nady were all acquired through trades.
+Littlefield's Pirates teams were largely made up of players brought in through trades, rather than raised through their farm system.
+Jason Bay, Freddy Sanchez, Adam LaRoche, José Bautista, and Xavier Nady and others were all acquired through trades.
 In his final season as GM, only one of the seven players with over 400 at-bats on the team, Ronny Paulino, was not acquired through a trade.
-At the same time, this group finished in last place in their division, so even his more successful trades weren't enough to field a contender.